lydell/elm-watch/docs/server.md

 Finally, a little hack you might find interesting.
 What if you have _two_ `Browser.application` programs, with different HTML files?
 In Firefox and Chrome, you can use subdomains for `localhost`, which each get their own cookies.
 So you could run one app on just `http://localhost` and another on `my-other-app.localhost`.
 However, this does not work in Safari or when using an IP address such as `http://192.168.0.1`.
 Either way, once you’ve got more than one app you might want to consider using your own dev server as mentioned in the previous section.

+**Note:** elm-watch’s server is _not_ for production use.
+If you want to deploy your app somewhere, use any file server of choice.
+Make sure to set it up to handle serving your HTML file so that reloading the page works.

 [example/]: https://github.com/lydell/elm-watch/tree/main/example#readme